pa1kumarCSML/git_testing/README.md

 # Git

-my learnings from git workshop
+my learnings from git workshop conducted at nit calicut